You are currently in the en section of the site.

 How much is Carer’s Allowance?

-You could receive up to £76.75 a week if you are a full-time mental health carer (caring for someone for 35 hours or more a week).
+If you are a full-time mental health carer (caring for someone for 35 hours or more a week), you can find the latest amounts you could receive on the Gov.UK webpage for Carer's Allowance.

 The Carers Allowance Unit will inform you of how much money you will get if they approve your claim.